runpod/docs/docs/pods/manage-pods.md

 CPU configuration:

 1. Select a **CPU type** (e.g., CPU3/CPU5, Compute Optimized, General Purpose, Memory-Optimized).
-1. Specify the number of CPUs and quantity of RAM for you Pod by selecting an **Instance Cofiguration**.
+1. Specify the number of CPUs and quantity of RAM for your Pod by selecting an **Instance Configuration**.
 1. Give your Pod a name using the **Pod Name** field.
 1. Click **Deploy On-Demand** to deploy and start your Pod.